Matrax/MakeLoader/README.md

 # MakeLoader 1.0 (BETA)

 ## Description
-MakeLoader is a program that generate for you all the C/C++ project folders and the makefile with GCC or G++ compilation associated with it using all the sources files in the "Sources" directory.
+MakeLoader is a program that generate for you all the C/C++ project folders and the makefile associated with it using all the sources files in the "Sources" directory.
 <br/><br/>
+MakeLoader is designed to work only with GCC or G++ for the compilation and the "ar" program for your static libraries.
+You can use these tools on Linux and Windows with Mingw-w64.
+<br/><br/>
 MakeLoader will generate with the "create" command the makeloader.json file that contains all options used in the makefile and all the directories for your project.
-<br/><br/>

 ## How it works
 Configure all the compiler options in the makeloader.json,